About the Race

 Location

-Head Organizer, Cory is from Jasper, Alberta and is professional mountain bike racer on the Kona Factory Team.
-Cory competes in the national and international race circuit and is a Five-time World 24 Hour Mountain Bike Solo Champion.
+Head Organizer, Cory is from Jasper, Alberta and has been a professional mountain bike racer for 16 years.
+Cory competes in the national and international race circuit and is a Six-time World 24 Hour Mountain Bike Solo Champion.
+His dream is to keep 24 Hour racing alive and well in Canada and help inspire the next generation of riders.

 2018 Solo 24-hr World Championships in Scotland